ashmlk/Pictria/README.md

 # Pictria

-**[Pictria]** is a web application inspired by [Pinterest] for sharing images and Collections (Multiple images at once).
+**[Pictria]** is a web application for sharing images and Collections (Multiple images at once).
 With the ability to Bookmark favourite images and like images as well.

 > Pictria uses Heroku as a PaaS to run.
 The application runs on free Dyno's, which
 > go to sleep every 30 minutes of inactivity.
 In that case, please allow 10 seconds for the Dyno's to restart